Ahren Innovation Capital (“Ahren”) is looking for a Summer Associate to join its investment team for 6-8 weeks over summer 2021 (start date flexible).

 - 2+ years prior commercial experience

-Please contact email@example.com with a one page CV and cover letter to apply by the 26th February 2021.
+Please contact firstname.lastname@example.org with a one page CV and cover letter.
+Applications are reviewed on a rolling basis.

 Ahren’s Founding and Science Partners include: